urbanairship/urbanairship-cordova/README.md

 More documentation and integration guides for IOS and Android are availble on our [website](https://docs.urbanairship.com/display/DOCS/Client%3A+PhoneGap).

+### Older PhoneGap versions

+A older version of the plugin for Phonegap 2.6 - 2.9 can be found [here](https://github.com/urbanairship/phonegap-ua-push/tree/1.0.8).

 ### Contributing Code

 We accept pull requests!
 If you would like to submit a pull request, please fill out and submit a